cirillogirardi/Data_Engineering/README.md

 ## Data PySpark Notebook

 The purpose of the notebook is twofold.
 The first part is dedicated to connecting to AWS RDS and uploading the relevant parquet files to the schema created.
-The second part of the notebook is dedicated to data analysis.
-Specifically, the second part is devoted to retrieving data from the RDS Database and applying machine learning models to test the usefulness of the data.
+The second part of the notebook is dedicated to conducting basic SQL queries.
+Specifically, the second part is devoted to retrieving data from the RDS Database and merging various tables to create a unique file which can be used for explanatory data analysis and/ or machine learning.

+## Machine Learning Notebook

+This notebook uses the table created using SQL queries in the Data PySpark Notebook to conduct machine learning and solve the business solution initially posed.
+Specifically, the project wanted to use the data retrieved from the data sources in order to use the data to further understand how the watch industry functions.
+With the data retrieved it was possible to conduct a regression analysis to understand what major features drive aftermarket price.

 ## Watches (SQL & PDF)